Do I need travel insurance?

 When can I purchase my Visitors to Canada insurance?

-Coverage for losses resulting from any sickness will begin 48 hours after the effective date if you purchase your policy: a) after your arrival date in Canada; or b) after the expiry date of an existing TIC policy.
+Coverage for losses resulting from any sickness will begin 48 hours after the effective date if you purchase your policy: a) after your arrival date in Canada; or b) after the expiry date of an existing Travel-Secure policy.
 Any sickness that manifests itself during the 48-hour waiting period is not covered even if related expenses are incurred after the 48-hour waiting period.

 Can I change my existing travel coverage?

-If your trip will last longer then anticipated, TIC can extend your coverage.
+If your trip will last longer then anticipated, Travel-Secure can extend your coverage.
 Your policy may also be modified provided that no claim has been incurred under your original policy.
 Simply phone our consumer call center and an advisor will be happy to assist you.